Virtual Clinic Videos

 Operation) — Bill Day, MMR

-The clinic introduces fine-scale
+The clinic introduces fine-scale animation

-animation in support of operation. the clinic is about —Easy
+in support of operation. the clinic is about —Easy Animation—;

-music wire.
-The basis is a Design Preservation Module (301-35)
+basis is a Design Preservation Module (301-35) with a roll-up door

-with a roll-up door and a loading platform.View
+and a loading platform.View

 Clinic